 Over 2,230 miles separate the campuses of Long Beach State, home of the 49ers, and Michigan State.
-In the beautiful city of Long Beach, CA, Dan Monson is in the midst of his 11th season coaching the 49ers.
+In the beautiful city of Long Beach, California, Dan Monson is in the midst of his 11th season coaching the 49ers.
 He is tasked with trying to bring his program back to the level of power mid-major schools like Gonzaga, Wichita State, and Saint Mary’s.

 He’s done it before.
 At Gonzaga.